DataDog/guarddog/README.md

 This will calculate the false positive, false negative, true positive, and true negative rates from logs in `pysecurity_tests/evaluator/logs` folder, which contains the results of scanning the `data` folder.

 Running the command above ***will not scan*** the directories.
 To scan, uncomment line 351 `metric_generator.scan()` in `pysecurity_tests/evaluator/evaluator.py`.
 Then, run the command again.

+_NOTE: a command line argument or environment variable would be better than a code line to comment/uncomment, for instance so that the test suite can be run in CI to benchmark the tool when someone changes it_

 ### Heuristics
 Heuristics are separated into two categories: registry metadata analysis and source code analysis.
 Registry metadata pertains to the metrics of a given package on the PyPI registry (ex. number of maintainers, popularity, similarity in package names, gaps in code pushing), while source code analysis investigates the actual code of the package.
 The malicious packages analyzed to guide these heuristics are listed here: [PyPI Malware Analysis](https://datadoghq.atlassian.net/wiki/spaces/~628e8c561a437e007042ec14/pages/2515534035/PyPI+Malware+Analysis).